open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 * Once you have finished step 8, sync your community with the nation (as you did in Step 7 - [Nation Planet tab](../vi/vi-nation.md)).

 Next thing is to add yourself to the virtual intern list found in [vi-team.md](../vi/vi-team.md) and create a pull request.
-Message us ("@/all" and "@dogi") in the Gitter chat room so that we can set up a meeting and add you to the team as soon as possible.
+Message us ("@/all" and "@dogi") in the Discord channel so that we can set up a meeting and add you to the team as soon as possible.
 Make sure to read through the [intern orientation document](../robots/rbts-intern-orientation.md) before the meeting.